-Core gardening has a ton of benefits, like the ability to nourish your soil and conserve moisture.
-Core gardening is also one of the best gardening setups if you don’t have a big budget or a lot of time to spare.
+Core gardening has many benefits, like nourishing your soil and conserving moisture.
+For that reason, core gardening is one of the best methods if you don’t have a big budget, want to maximize your garden’s water retention, or don’t have much time to spare.

 How Does Core Gardening Work?

-Here’s how you can start a core garden from scratch, even if you don’t have many gardening materials and can only muster a garden cart stuffed with old grass or yard clippings!
+Here’s how you can start a core garden from scratch, even if you don’t have many gardening materials and can only muster a garden cart stuffed with yard debris or grass clippings!

 1. Build a Raised Bed to House Your Core Garden

-Building a raised bed for your core garden is much easier and cheaper than you think.
+Building deep garden beds for your core garden is much easier and cheaper than you think.
 The only supplies you need are four planks of wood to serve as the barriers of your raised bed.
 You can then drill or nail your boards together in a square or rectangular fashion.

 Don’t want to use wood?
 Here’s a cool article from Old Farmer’s Almanac that shows how you can build a raised bed using cinder blocks – plus how you can plant bonus strawberries!